-Tranquility of mind (and soul) is something that very few seem to have in the age in which we live.
-We somehow always tend to blame circumstances for our troubled minds but that is not always the cause.
-Sure sometimes we go through difficult experiences and it affects us, however more often than not, it is what we consume with our eyes on a daily basis.
+Tranquility of mind (and soul) is something that few seem to have in the age in which we live.
+We tend to blame circumstances for our troubled minds but that is not always the cause.
+Sure we do go through difficult experiences which could affect us, but more often than not, it is what we consume with our eyes on a daily basis.
 There is a correlation between what we see/read and what we think.

 And no because we still have a choice.

-We cannot consume the negative and have peace.
+We cannot consume the negative and have peace of mind.

-When we think of unbelief, the first thing that may come to mind is not believing at all.
-But unbelief includes doubt or skepticism In fact, most times it is mentioned in the Bible it refers to doubt.
+When we think of unbelief, the first thing that comes to mind is not believing at all.
+But unbelief includes doubt or skepticism.
+In fact, most times it is mentioned in the Bible it refers to doubt.
 As we pray to God and wait for Him to answer, doubt often creeps in.
 That is why it is important to know whether we are actually waiting in faith or in this veiled doubt.

 And how can we know?
 We shall use a verse in the Word to test what we believe.

 As mentioned above, it is only faith when it agrees with what you expect or prayed for.
-Let us take an example from Scripture.
+Let us take a practical instance from Scripture.

 We cannot have faith and act contrary.

-Let us be clear first, God’s love is unconditional but most peoples’ affection is not.
+Let us be clear, God’s love is unconditional but most people’s affection is not.
 We will likely be treated the way we treat others.
 Therefore for our own good, it is important that we relate to those around us in an amiable, selfless and caring way.

 If we are never concerned about others, what will move them to be concerned about us?
 In Luke 6:38 Jesus says, “…the measure you use will be measured back to you.”
 Just think back at a time someone reciprocated your good deed and you will discover it was more or less the same measure as what you did for them.
 Generous people may do a little more but usually you get what you give.

 To conclude, we should remember that whenever God asks us to make sacrifices it is only so that He can bless us with good.
 It is impossible to live the way we choose and yet receive all the blessings He has for us.
-Not because God puts conditions to those blessings but because of the world we live in.
-He knows what works and what doesn’t so He tells us the best way.
-Our freewill will always remain but we just have to remember that we cannot have that delicious cake and eat it too.
+Not because He puts conditions to those blessings but because of the world we live in.
+God knows what works and what doesn’t so He tells us the best way.
+Our freewill will always remain but we just have to remember, we cannot have that cake and eat it too.